nyamu-amq/amq_scripts/README.md

 - adjust volume with mouse wheel when mouse cursor is over video area or avatar area
 - it works in expand library also

-### amqNoFriendRoomFilter.user.js
+### ~~amqNoFriendRoomFilter.user.js~~
-- add no friend room filter
-- ~~this script might crash page design if you are using Elodie's custom style....~~
-  + i think it has been fixed since version 0.2
+friend filter is official now. remove this script on your browser if you added it

+---
 im not good at javascript/html/css yet. so this scripts might have some bugs

 codes of Joseph and Klem helped me to study javascript. thank you very much